Cambodia Reopens to Tourism

 Mar 17, 2022, 14:56 ET

-PHNOM PENH, Cambodia, March 17, 2022 /PRNewswire/ -- The government of Cambodia officially announced today, that it was reopening to international tourists and travelers who are fully vaccinated.
+PHNOM PENH, Cambodia, March 17, 2022 /PRNewswire/ -- The government of Cambodia officially announced today, that it was reopening to international tourists and travelers who have are fully vaccinated.
 Tourists may enter the Kingdom of Cambodia without quarantine, without an antigen test or a negative PCR test, and may obtain visas on arrival.

 Since the onset of the Pandemic, the country saw an over 80 percent drop in international tourism, with a significant effect on tourism businesses and direct jobs in the tourism industry.
 Thanks to the early adoption of a robust Tourism Promotion and Recovery Plan, the country is well prepared to welcome travelers en masse once again.